 Linked to this practical reality is the lingering perception that the use of cash can spread diseases.
 This half-truth can result in changes to consumer payment behaviour that is detrimental to the health and well-being of those with no alternative means of payment.
 In theory, cash transactions can indeed increase the risk of transmission.
 But, as the Bank of International Settlements makes clear in a bulletin dated 3rd April 2020, “the probability of C-19 transmission via banknotes is low when compared with other frequently touched objects, including mobile phones and debit cards.”

 To bolster trust in cash, several central banks around the world have actively communicated this message and demonstrated their commitment to guaranteeing From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More supply by sterilising, quarantining and sometimes even replacing their currencies.

 © James Shepherd-Barron